 Understanding Custody Laws and Standards

-Texas family law prioritizes the best interest of the child.
+Texas family law prioritizes the best interests of the child.
 The law assumes that it is in the child’s best interest to be raised by their parents.
 For this reason, a court will grant you either sole or joint custody unless granting you custody would significantly impair:

 - Your child’s physical health